ucb-ee106/106b-sp24site/policies.md

 ## Overview

-This course will be taught in a seminar style, with lectures, 6 homeworks, 5 assigned projects, 1 midterm, weekly paper presentations (2 per person), and a final project. **All submissions will go through Gradescope (Course Entry Code: WVK62G)**.
-An Ed page has been created for students to discuss homeworks and projects.
+This course will be taught in a seminar style, with lectures, 6 homeworks, 5 assigned projects, 1 midterm, weekly paper presentations (2 per person), and a final project. **All submissions will go through Gradescope**.
+There is also an Ed page for students to discuss homeworks and projects.

 Each week, there are 3 hours of lecture, 1 hour of discussion, and 1 hour of organized paper-reading time in lab sections.
 All of these and office hours will be hosted in-person.
 You are expected to work on projects during your own time.
 A booking system will be instituted to reserve robots, and lab TAs will be availble to address any questions during their office hours.
-Lecture and discussion sections will be recorded and posted, so you may attend these asynchronously.
-However, due to the journal club nature of lab sections, they will not be offered asynchronously, **and you are expected to attend your lab section every week.**
+Lecture and discussion sections will be recorded and posted.
+However, journal club will not be offered asynchronously, **and you are expected to attend your section every week.**

 ## Lecture
 Lecture will be Tuesday and Thursday from 2:00pm to 3:30pm in Mulford 159.
 Lectures will be recorded for asynchronous viewing, though we highly recommend you attend live in order to ask questions and engage fully with the material.

 ## Discussions
-Discussion sections will be on Wednesday from 1-2pm and Friday from 2-3pm, room TBD.
+There will be two offered discussion sections, please refer to the calendar for when they are taught.
 They will have a review of important topics and go over practice problems related to the material to supplement lecture content.

 ## Homeworks